zaraken/sirius-pattern-instance-editor-example/README.md

 # SiriusPatternInstanceEditorExample
 This is an example Eclipse editor implemented with EMF and Sirius.
 The basic idea is to be able to create a pattern in the form of a (very simplified) class diagram and then instantiate elements from the pattern.
+One of the main challenges here is to preserve the (user-defined via point&click) layout of the pattern when instantiating (and deleting) objects.

 This example is by no means complete or a good example of how such editor should be implemented.
 It is just a minimal example that demonstrates a lot of Sirius features.